mhanberg/blog/_posts/2023-03-05-introducing-lazyasdf-a-tui-for-the-asdf-version-manager.md

 I am not some genius when it comes to terminals or laying out text, this all comes from Ratatouille, which builds off of [termbox](https://github.com/nsf/termbox), which is a [n]curses alternative.

-Ratatouille leverages the familiar [Elm Architecture](https://guide.elm-lang.org/architecture/) of which many of us have grown familiar.
+Ratatouille leverages the [Elm Architecture](https://guide.elm-lang.org/architecture/) of which many of us have grown familiar.
 Let's take a look at a small Ratatouille program that showcases most of its features.

 ![Tuido](https://res.cloudinary.com/mhanberg/image/upload/v1678037282/CleanShot_2023-03-05_at_12.27.43_2x.png){:standalone .space-y-2}